-- NOR-U2, NOR-U3 and NOR-U4: Applicants to higher levels must take a placement test in the period 3 to 9 May.
+- NOR-U2, NOR-U3 and NOR-U4: Applicants to higher levels must take a placement test in January.

-- NOR-INTRO: You sign up for this course in June when you get access to register as a student at UiB.
-More information will be provided in June.
+You sign up for the Norwegian language courses in December when you get access to register as a student at UiB.
+More information will be provided.